 Step 3.
 Start a Career in the Public Sector and Finish Bond

-After completing the required service in the public healthcare sector, dentists are free to choose their careers.
-There are opportunities for dentists in private practice, clinical research, medical writing, and drug safety, among others.
-Graduate studies to earn a Master’s and/or Ph.D. degrees are also available for those who want to expand their learning in dentistry.
+After completing the required service in the public healthcare sector, dentists can choose from different career paths.
+There are opportunities in private practice, clinical research, medical writing, drug safety, and other fields.
+Graduate studies, including Master of Dental Surgery, Master of Science, and Ph.D. pathways, are also available for those who want to further develop their expertise in dentistry.

 FAQs: How to Become a Dentist in Singapore